Slovenia entry requirements for Mexico passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay in Slovenia | Your Mexican passport needs to be valid for the entire time you plan to stay in Slovenia.
-Slovenia follows Schengen rules — you can stay up to 90 days within any 180-day period across all Schengen countries, not just Slovenia.
-Airlines at Mexico City and Cancún check passport validity before boarding. | Required |
+| Valid passport Must be valid for the duration of your stay | Your Mexican passport needs to be valid for the entire time you plan to stay in Slovenia.
+Slovenia is part of the Schengen zone, so the 90-day limit applies across all 27 Schengen countries, not just Slovenia.
+Airlines check passport validity at check-in. | Required |

-| Return or onward ticket Proof of departure from the Schengen area | Immigration at Ljubljana Airport (LJU) routinely asks for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Budget airlines like Ryanair and Wizz Air also check this at check-in.
+| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at Ljubljana Airport and land borders routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
 A bus or train ticket to a non-Schengen country works too. | Required |

-| Proof of accommodation Hotel booking or host invitation | Border officers at Ljubljana Airport may ask where you're staying, especially if you arrive without a clear itinerary.
-Have a printed or digital hotel confirmation, or a letter of invitation from a host in Slovenia.
-Airbnb bookings are accepted. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Have a printed or digital hotel reservation, hostel booking, or a letter of invitation from your host in Slovenia.
+Border officers rarely ask for it, but budget airlines sometimes check before boarding. | Recommended |

 What happens at the border